solidify/jira-azuredevops-migrator/docs/overview.md

 2. Define how to map users

     This is an optional step but it's common that the names/account in Jira and Azure DevOps/TFS are different.
-Map Jira users to Azure DevOps/TFS users in a text file with email value pairs like this:
+Map Jira users to Azure DevOps/TFS users in a text file with email value pairs in when using Jira Server and accountId/email value value pairs when using Jira Cloud like this.
+    It is possible to use email value pairs for Jira Cloud too but then the users emails must be set public:

+        Jira Cloud example:

+        JiraAccountId=AzureDevOps.User@some.domain

+        Jira Server example:

         Jira.User@some.domain=AzureDevOps.User@some.domain

     If no specific path to the user mapping file is provided in the configuration file, the program expects it in the location of "workspace" setting.
 If no file name or path including file name is provided, the import just skips mapping users.